-How to steal from the State Department with QuickBooks
+How to use Quickbooks to steal from the State Department

 Source: LinkedIn.
 Date unknown.

-She retired from the Navy in 2015 and joined the U.S. State Department as a budget analyst.
-Her last seven years were with the Office of the Chief of Protocol, which manages the logistics for visits by foreign leaders, arranges official dinners and other events for the Secretary of State, and advises senior officials on diplomatic decorum.
+After retiring from the Navy in 2015 she became a budget analyst for the U.S. State Department.
+Her last seven years were with the Office of the Chief of Protocol, which manages the logistics for visits by foreign leaders, arranges official dinners for the Secretary of State, and advises senior officials on diplomatic decorum.

 Ferrer’s career ended in April, when she pleaded guilty in federal court to embezzling $657,347.50.